istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/opentelemetry/index.md

 {{< /text >}}

 {{< warning >}}
-To actually receive traces, make sure your OpenTelemetry Collector service's gRPC port starts with the `grpc-` prefix, which is like:
+To actually receive traces, you need to [explicitly set the protocol](/docs/ops/configuration/traffic-management/protocol-selection/#explicit-protocol-selection).
+Ensure that the gRPC port for your OpenTelemetry Collector service has either the `appProtocol` set to `grpc` or that its name starts with the `grpc-` prefix.
+The following example demonstrates both configurations:

 {{< text syntax=yaml >}}
 spec: